MatiasFazzito/SQL/README.md

 8. **Insert initial data**
    - Load test data using this [script](https://github.com/MatiasFazzito/SQL/blob/main/SQL%20Files/Data%20insertion/Mock_Data_Stress_Insertion.sql), or insert real data into the main tables (`bands`, `stadium`, `specialty`, `staff`, etc.).

-> 💡 **Tip:** Make sure to run the scripts in the correct order during this step to avoid foreign key or cross-reference errors.
+> 💡 **Note:** Make sure to run the scripts in the correct order during this step to avoid foreign key or cross-reference errors.
 It is recommended to follow the order specified in the provided test data file.

 9. **Verify functionality**
    - Insert a new concert and check whether the staff is assigned automatically.